Thinking about automatically converting MIDI tracks to sheet music? There are a variety of great options to choose from.

 Keep in mind – MIDI to music notation software is not perfect and it comes with some drawbacks.
 We’ve outlined these later on in the article.

 AVID’s Sibelius is probably the best and the most known piece of software for music writing in the world.
-Bearing the name of the famed Finnish composer, this software is industry standard in the composing world and as such is no wonder it has MIDI to sheet music converter built-in.
+Bearing the name of the famed Finnish composer, this software is the industry standard in the composing world, and as such, it’s no wonder it has a MIDI to sheet music converter built-in.

 Since this is a wholesome software for composing and not just a MIDI to notes converter, it’s paid.
 But, if you’re serious about writing your music, the price is not that high for a program that is truly essential for your further work.

-Another famous music sheet program, Musescore is free software that is used for sheet music writing.
-As such, it, of course, has MIDI to notes converter built-in.
+Another famous music sheet program, Musescore, is free software that is used for sheet music writing.
+As such, it, of course, has a MIDI to notes converter built-in.
 This converter allows you to edit the notes before exporting them.
 And the best thing about it is that it’s all free!

 What is MIDI?